Maoliworld

 In the Hawaiian "Stone Age"

 Archeologists refer to the material culture of ancient Hawai'i as neolithic, since its basis was via the use of stone tools.
-In a volcanic setting, metal-bearing ores were unavailable, so the development of tools and weapons was based on a foundation of available materials that included coral-derived limestone, sedimentary sandstone, and a variety… Continue
+In a volcanic setting, metal-bearing ores were unavailable, so the development of tools and weapons was based on a foundation of available materials that included coral-derived limestone, sedimentary sandstone, and a variety of volcanically-derived rocks such as pumice, dense,… Continue

 Ma ke ala kupuna i Kona Hema